Best oil for seasoning cast iron.

 – Butter Pat Industries

-Notice how even the biggest brands don’t fully agree?
-That’s because seasoning isn’t an exact science ,it’s about what works best for how you cook.
+Even major brands don’t fully agree.
+That’s because seasoning isn’t an exact science, it’s about what works best for how you cook.

 Most manufacturers recommend grapeseed or flaxseed oil for cast iron seasoning.